jenh/kuznetsov-babi-yar-epub/chapters/100translatorsnotes.md

 I used https://context.reverso.net/translation/russian-english/ to help with context in certain situations.

-After the first chapter, I cut everything into 150 line files and used a simple script to feed it line by line into automated translation; this way, I could print the original text and the translation into a single file to work with without any extra characters. (trans with -b)
+After the first chapter, I cut everything into 150 line files and used a simple script to feed it line by line into automated translation; this way, I could print the original text and the translation into a single file to work with without any extra characters. (trans with -b).
+These simple scripts ended up becoming [more extensive](https://github.com/jenh/epub-ocr-and-translate).

 I hope most that I have done Anatoly's work justice and that his words -- and facts -- can be shared more widely.